Generator User Guide

 Rules for Root Description

-Each generated JSON begins with a description
+A generated JSON page object can have a description

 object that includes the author